eezstreet/SWATEliteForce/README.md

 ## GUI ##
 * New splash screen
+* New Main Menu logo
+* Removed all trace of Gamespy (no logo at start, no logo in Host Game, no logo in Join Game, etc..)
+* Removed bugged DRM (Invalid CD-Key when hosting a game)
 ### Equipment Menu (SP): ###
 	- Weapons now have a detailed information panel with statistics like their manufacturer, etc
 	- Can now select body armor for AI-controlled officers and yourself
 	- You can also select more choices for helmets, including riot helmets, terrorist helmets and gas masks
 	- Cleaned up the appearance of the top tabs
-	- Breaching tab on right is relabelled "BREACH AND PROTECTION" for clarity
+	- Breaching tab on right is relabeled "BREACH AND PROTECTION" for clarity
 	- Corrected typo for label on Secondary tab
 		"Select secondary weapon and equipment" --> "Select secondary weapon and ammunition"
-### Graphic Command Interface ###
+### Graphic Command Interface (SP) ###
 	- Performed a drastic redesign of the menu to promote both speed and functionality
 		* "Open and ..." commands have been moved to a submenu: "OPEN >>>"
 		* STACK UP has been renamed to TRY LOCK